JavaNoTea/Hack-A-Day-2023/README.md

 * Further research and testing with the target demographic should be conducted to ensure that the extension meets their needs and preferences.
 * Engaging a professional designer could elevate the visual appeal of the extension.
-* Incorporating additional accessibility features such as closed captioning, alt text viewing, and [insert more future feature ideas] would continue to enhance the user experience.
+* Incorporating additional accessibility features such as closed captioning, alt text viewing, and contrast boosting would continue to enhance the user experience.

 # Lessons Learned